alireza-mh/RawApp/README.md

 ```sh
 gulp watch
 ```
-also you can build project by npm.
+also you can build project by npm.(Rollup)
 ```sh
 yarn build
 ```